near/NEPs/text/0000-near-shell.md

 will call the function `topPlayers` on the contract `near-game` that is deployed to localnet.
 The connection information will be read from the file: `.near-config/connections/localnet.js`.

-Users may add, remove, or modify connection environments using [commands detailed later](#commands-config) in this spec.
+Users may add, remove, or modify connection environments using commands detailed later in this spec.

 #### Key management
 [key-management]: #key-management

+---

 The storage of an account id and a corresponding private key.

 The key file file contains the keys: